LucianaBritoDev/LucianaBritoDev/README.md

 ### About me:
-• 👩🏻‍💻 I am a Full-Stack Web Developer with focus in Front-End.
+• 👩🏻‍💻 I am a Full-Stack Web Developer with a focus on Front-End.

 • 👩🏻‍🎓 I am currently studying Systems Analysis and Development and I learning more about Python and MySQL.